bayerleindev/file-uploader-service/README.md

 ## Docs
 ```
-All docs are accessible through http://localhost:3000/api
+All documentation is accessible through resource /api.
 ```

 # API Documentation